 Just because you have happy, engaged employees doesn’t mean they have the marketing skills to deploy your social advocacy initiative.
 It’s important to give them easy-to-use tools.
 Here are a few suggestions for equipping employees with the support they need.

 From our perspective, you should assess performance by the intended gross result, not individual performance.
 Instead of micromanaging every employee’s stats, encourage a company-wide mindset shift by making this a team effort.
-If you really want to make a program out of your social media marketing strategy, consider regularly reporting KPIs:
+If you really want to make a program out of your social media strategy, consider regularly reporting KPIs:

 Topics: Social Media